NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 This will remove the `cases.project.project_id` field from the current cohort's filter.
 The `clearCohortFilters` action can be used to clear all the filters from the current cohort.
 The `clearCohortFilters` action takes no arguments.
-For example to clear all the filters from the current cohort the following code can be used:
+For example, to clear all the filters from the current cohort, the following code can be used:

 ```typescript
 import {useCoreDispatch, clearCohortFilters} from '@gff/core';